** This Charlottesville Travel Guide was Updated: 4/22/19

 Charlottesville is approximately a 2-hour drive from Washington, D.C. (give or take a few for traffic!)
 You’ll take I-66 down to U.S. 29 and it will lead you straight into town.
 Since I don’t have a car, Amtrak is my preferred method of transport to and from Charlottesville.
 The train station is right in the heart of downtown, and you can either walk to UVA’s campus from the station or take a 5-minute Uber to the Downtown Mall.
 Street parking in Downtown Charlottesville is very limited, so I prefer to travel without a car and take Uber/Lyft around town when I need it!

-- Graduate Charlottesville: We had the opportunity to stay at Graduate Charlottesville last month, and we thought it was incredibly charming.
+- Graduate Charlottesville: We had the opportunity to stay at Graduate Charlottesville last spring, and we thought it was incredibly charming.
 It’s a quirky hotel right on the edge of UVA’s campus, and it has a ton of event space, and has a great rooftop bar (it’s one of the only rooftop bars in town at the moment!)
 It was one of the most charming hotels I’ve stayed in, and it really embodies the spirit of UVA.

 - Airbnb: Hotel space is extremely limited in Charlottesville.
 They’re opening 2 new hotels downtown this year, but in the meantime, it’s still really tough to book a room on the weekend.
 There are plenty of Airbnb’s in town, and I would recommend this option if you’re traveling with a large group of people (I see you, bachelorette parties!)
 A group of my friends rented this house last spring, and we loved it — great host, and only a short Uber ride from the Downtown Mall!